 Manage the expectations of your stakeholders and communicate with your stakeholders on a frequent basis.
 You need to disseminate information to the involved parties in the desired formats and measures.
-This helps everyone to get the latest updates and happenings within the project.
+This helps every one to get the latest updates and happenings within the project.

 Intro to Project Management in 5 Major Steps – Conclusion

-In this article, we provided you the intro to project management in 5 major steps.
-These 5 major steps are Initiating, Planning, Executing, Monitoring and Controlling, Closing.
+In this article, we provided you an intro to project management in 5 major steps.
+These 5 major steps are Initiating, Planning, Executing, Monitoring and Controlling, and Closing.
 Within each of these steps, we highlighted the focus areas.
 We can say that these are the main functions that project managers perform to manage the project.

-We are aware of the fact that the aspirants keep on looking for information which helps them to initiate their learning.
-Hence we aim to boost your learning the practical aspects.
+We are aware of the fact that the aspirants keep on looking for information that helps them to initiate their learning.
+Hence we aim to boost your learning of the practical aspects.
 In this regard, we also shared a couple of tips for effective project management.
 Hope you find this article helpful.

 5 / 5 stars